Mahmoud-Emad/envserver/docs/configuration.md

-# Project Configuration
+# Project Config

-This guide will help you set up the config.toml configuration file for your project.
+This guide will help you set up the config.toml Config file for your project.

-## Configuration File (`config.toml`)
+## Config File (`config.toml`)

 Create a new file named `config.toml` in the root directory and populate it with the following contents: